Top 7 Earth Trek Shows of the Seventies

 Nothing came of it.
 Nobody was doing anything like that back then.
 Everything had to be reset at the end of the episode so that nothing changed, and nothing would change.

-Initial ratings were good but it was in a slot that got a lot of preemptions during football season.
-That was death for any show back then.
+Initial ratings were good but it was in a time slot that… You guessed it… Got a lot of preemptions during football season.

 Where to watch: You can buy a license from Amazon, YouTube or Apple if you like.
 But at the moment you can just watch it for free on Tubi.